-Assembling gas ballast valve
+Installing gas ballast valve

 - 1. Insert the O-rings into the designated grooves in the spiral housing. - 2.
-Place the gas ballast valve on the spiral housing; simultaneously, make sure that the ball is seated in the groove in the spiral housing.

-- 3. Screw the special screw into the gas ballast valve. - Tightening torque: 2.5 Nm - 4.
-Check the function of the gas ballast valve by turning the gas ballast valve to all positions. - 5.
+Place the gas ballast valve on the spiral housing while making sure that the ball is seated in the groove in the spiral housing. - Screw the special screw into the gas ballast valve.
+Tightening torque: 2.5 Nm - 4.
+Check the function of the gas ballast valve by turning it to all positions. - 5.
 Press the cover into the gas ballast valve.